About min

 2 qp.pow3 qp.pow2 puts ;prints 64

-Specifying your custom prelude program
+Specifying a prelude program

 $ min -i -p:myfile.min